xlgmokha/elelem/README.md

 ## Mode System

-The agent exposes six built‑in tools.
+The agent exposes seven built‑in tools.
 You can switch which ones are available by changing the *mode*:

 | Mode    | Enabled Tools                            |